IBM/wc-devops-utilities/doc/End2EndUsage_PrepareInfrastructure.md

 2. Vault/Consul ( You can use WCSDevOps Helm Charts deploy it )

-   IF you use WCSDevOps Helm Charts to deploy Vault/Consul with DevOps Utilites together.
+   IF you use WCSDevOps Helm Charts to deploy Vault/Consul with DevOps Utilites togeIFther.
 The DevOps Utilites will do initial setup.
 But if you want to setup Vault/Consul by your self.
 You need to enable PKI backend your-self with below commands: